Fullerton Health Group: History

 Fullerton Health made 3 major acquisitions in 2015 which helped grow its presence in both existing and new markets.
 In May, their subsidiary, Global Assistance & Healthcare (GAH) acquired PT JLT GESA, more commonly known as Medilum, that provides managed healthcare and third-party administration services.
 Later in August, they bought an 80 percent stake in Hong Kong medical provider, HMMP Limited (HMMP), for SGD$33 million.
 Above all, the purchase of Radlink-Asia in Singapore for SGD$111.2 million marked its entry into the advanced medical diagnostic imaging market and allowed it to cut costs through the digitisation of processes.

-As of June 30, 2016, Fullerton Health owns 198 clinics and facilities across Singapore, Hong Kong, Indonesia, and Malaysia, has close to 2,000 employees and sees an annual revenue of more than S$300 million.